vmware-tanzu/tanzu-dev-portal/content/guides/reactive-spring-security-simple.md

 1) create the authenticated requester.
 But this user is the 'raker' and does not have 'shake' authority.
 2) sends a request to the 'shake' route.
 This route is `@PreAuthorized` protected for users having 'shake' authority.
-3) Since we dont have this kind of permission for the 'raker' user, we will get [ApplicationErrorException](https://github.com/rsocket/rsocket-java/blob/master/rsocket-core/src/main/java/io/rsocket/exceptions/ApplicationErrorException.java) with the message 'Denied'.
+3) Since we don't have this kind of permission for the 'raker' user, we will get [ApplicationErrorException](https://github.com/rsocket/rsocket-java/blob/master/rsocket-core/src/main/java/io/rsocket/exceptions/ApplicationErrorException.java) with the message 'Denied'.

 > **_NOTE TO FUTURE:_** To ensure safer communication while using `Simple` authentication, you might apply TLS security across the transport.
-This way, noone can snoop the network for credential payloads.
+This way, no one can snoop the network for credential payloads.

 ## Closing and Next Step